-The SEC’s Crypto Questions For RIA Firms
+The SEC’s Digital Asset Questions For RIA Firms

 By Lacey Shrum

 Many RIAs today will answer simply: No and No. However, if we’ve spent any time with the SEC, we know that this casual inquiry can get dicey quickly.
-Simple follow up questions are: “What do you say when a client calls to ask about cryptocurrency?”
+Simple follow up questions are: “What do you say when a client calls to ask about digital assets?”
 “What is your firm policy, how is it documented and communicated to the supervised persons, and how are you ensuring it is followed?”
 And, a long shot – “Bitcoin is an asset that has went up 27x over the last five years.
 As a fiduciary, did you look at this asset for your client?
 Why not?”

 In helping firms learn about this asset and develop appropriate policies and procedures, here are some best practices: